Model-robust and efficient covariate adjustment for cluster-randomized experiments: Introduction

-In this article, we address the aforementioned challenges in estimating two classes of causal estimands: the cluster-average treatment effect and individual-average treatment effect.
+In this article, {our primary contribution is to provide new covariate-adjusted estimators for cluster-randomized experiments that target clearly-defined estimands with minimal model assumptions, improve precision over standard methods, and address cluster-dependent sampling.
+We focus on} two classes of causal estimands: the cluster-average treatment effect and individual-average treatment effect.
 The former estimand addresses the question of ``what is the expected change in outcome associated with treatment for a typical cluster with its natural source population?'' and gives equal weight to each cluster, whereas the latter estimand addresses the question of ``what is the expected change in outcome associated with treatment for a typical individual?'' and gives equal weight to each individual.
 The two estimands represent treatment effects at different levels and differ when there is treatment effect heterogeneity by cluster size \citep{kahan2022estimands}.
-To estimate these estimands, we first adapt generalized estimating equations and linear mixed models through weighted g-computation, and provide a set of sufficient conditions to achieve model-robust inference, i.e., consistency and asymptotic normality under arbitrary working model misspecification.
-These new insights help clarify when conventional multilevel regression models, which are routinely used as standard practice \citep{turner2017review1b}, provide valid average causal effect estimators even if the regression model formulation differs from the unknown and potentially complex data generating process.
+To estimate both estimands, we first adapt GEE and linear mixed models through weighted g-computation, and provide a set of sufficient conditions to achieve model-robust inference, i.e., consistency and asymptotic normality under arbitrary working model misspecification.
+These new insights help clarify when conventional multilevel regression models, which are routinely used as standard practice \citep{turner2017review1b}, provide valid average causal effect estimators even if the regression model formulation differs from the unknown and potentially complex data-generating process. {To the best of our knowledge, this entire set of sufficient conditions for typical model-based methods to achieve model-robust inference has not been elucidated in the prior literature, and can inform current practice in analyzing cluster-randomized experiments.}